Arisia Rrab: Sodam Yat

-Following the events of the 2007 "Sinestro Corps War" storyline, Arisia continues to partner with Sodam Yat, now the host of the Ion entity.
-They have been working to free Daxam from Mongul and his faction of the Sinestro Corps.
+Following the Sinestro Corps War, Arisia continues to partner with Sodam Yat, now the host of Ion.
+They have been working to free Daxam from Mongul and the Sinestro Corps.
 They only succeed when Sodam sacrifices himself by entering Daxam's sun and turning it yellow.
 On her return to Oa, Arisia finds the planet overrun by Black Lanterns, with the reanimated corpses of her family among them.

-After the 2011 "Blackest Night" storyline, Arisia visits the meeting hall where she berates the Guardians over Sodam's death, and the Guardians implicate Scar as being responsible.
-Arisia experiences a nightmare which leads her to believe Sodam may still be alive.

-Prior to the 2010 "War of the Green Lanterns" storyline, Krona removes Sodam from Daxam's star to extract the Ion entity.
-Arisia convinces Guy to stop at Daxam to look for Yat as they are on a mission to discover what is draining the power of all the lantern corps.
-Yat has fallen down to Daxam.
-The still unconscious Sodam's body is carried away by two boys and hidden from the other Daxamites.
-Sodam awakens in a cavern, surrounded by many Daxamites who revere him for his sacrifice.
-They reveal to him that his father and the rest of Daxam society wish to find him and throw him back into the sun so they can get their powers back.
-Convinced that his survival was due to divine intervention, Sodam declares that, before Daxam can be cleansed of its xenophobia, the rest of the universe must be made a better place.
+Prior to the 2010 "War of the Green Lanterns" storyline, Krona removes Sodam from Daxam's sun to extract Ion from him.
+Convinced that his survival is due to divine intervention, Sodam declares that the rest of the universe must be made a better place before Daxam can be cleansed of its xenophobia.
 He leads his followers on a journey to "make the Guardians pay for their sins".
-While on this pilgrimage, Sodam is ambushed by the telepathic warlord Zardor, who later makes him attack Guy Gardner by having him believe Guy is a Guardian.
-When Arisia and Kilowog manage to break Zardor's control over Sodam, he flees using Sodam as his personal body guard.
-Zardor's last words for the corps are: "Enjoy the war".
-While this is happening, Arisia, Guy Gardner and Kilowog to discover what the source of the energy stolen from the Lantern Corps.
-Arisia does not lay eyes on Yat but is told by Gardner that Yat is under Zardor's control.
+While on this pilgrimage, Sodam is ambushed and brainwashed by the warlord Zardor.
+Arisia and Kilowog manage to break Zardor's control over Sodam, but Zardor flees.

-Later, Jordan, John Stewart entrusts Arisia with a diplomatic mission to Lantern Jruk's homeworld in an effort to stop them from an alliance with the brutal, murderous Khund.
-This 'diplomacy', which is mostly honorable hand-to-hand combat by Jruk, is sabotaged by the Durlans, shape changers who have declared war on the Lanterns.
+Hal Jordan and John Stewart entrust Arisia with a diplomatic mission to Lantern Jruk's homeworld in an effort to stop them from an alliance with the Khund.
+This 'diplomacy', which is mostly honorable hand-to-hand combat by Jruk, is sabotaged by the Durlans, shapeshifting aliens who have declared war on the Lanterns.

-A group of Lanterns, including Arisia, work to rescue a mysterious being they know that had been tortured by their enemies the Durlans.
+A group of Lanterns, including Arisia, work to rescue a mysterious being they know who was tortured by the Durlans.
 After a long fight, they find the prisoner is Sodam Yat.
-Rrab volunteers to fight back when the actions of the 'New Gods' endangers all ring wielders.
+Arisia volunteers to fight back when the actions of the 'New Gods' endangers all ring wielders.